Etelis carbunculus

-Etelis carbunculus, the deep-water red snapper, ruby snapper or longtail snapper, is a species of ray-finned fish, a snapper belonging to the family Lutjanidae.
+Etelis carbunculus, the deep-water red snapper, ruby snapper, longtail snapper, or ehu, is a species of ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is found in the Indo-Pacific region.

 Description

 Etelis carbunculus is an elongated fish with a small head and a large eye, the space between the eyes is flat.
-The mouth extends back as far as the middle of the eye and the jaws are each equipped with a single row of conical teeth with 1 or 2 pairs of enlarged canines at the front.
+The mouth extends back as far as the middle of the eye and the jaws are each equipped with a single row of conical teeth with one or two pairs of enlarged canines at the front.
 The vomerine teeth are arranged in a slender V-shaped patch.
 The forked caudal fin has relatively short lobes in comparison to congeners.
 It has a continuous dorsal fin which has a deep notch at the junction of its spiny part and the ultimate soft ray of both the dorsal and anal fins extends beyond the membrane, being longer than the penultimate ray.
 The dorsal fin contains 10 spines and 11 soft rays while the anal fin has 3 spines and 8 soft rays, both fins lacking scales.
 The pectoral fins are long, almost equal to the head length.
 The maximum recorded fork length is 127 cm, although a total length of 65 cm is more typical.
 The overall colour of this species is reddish to pinkish with a whitish abdomen.
 There are red margins to the dorsal fin and the caudal fin which has a white tip to its lower lobe.